Magelang Regency

 Magelang (ꦩꦒꦼꦭꦁ) is a regency in Central Java, Indonesia, famous for its 9th century Buddhist temple of Borobudur.
 Its capital is Mungkid.
-It covers an area of 1,085.73 km2 and had a population of 1,181,723 at the 2010 Census and 1,299,859 at the 2020 Census.
+It covers an area of 1,129.98 km2 and had a population of 1,181,723 at the 2010 Census and 1,299,859 at the 2020 Census; the official estimate as at mid 2024 was 1,341,447 (comprising 674,347 males and 667,100 females).
 These figures exclude the autonomous city of Magelang, which is separately administered but is geographically enclaved within the regency, which borders Temanggung Regency to the north, Semarang Regency to the northeast, Boyolali Regency to the east, the Special Region of Yogyakarta to the south and southeast, Purworejo Regency to the southwest, and Wonosobo Regency to the west.
-Its motto is Magelang Gemilang (Shining Magelang).

 History

 The history of this regency is tied with the history of the city of Magelang.
 In 1812, Lieutenant-Governor Sir Thomas Stamford Raffles appointed Ngabel Danuningrat as the first regent of Magelang.
 This was a consequence of a treaty between England and Yogyakarta Sultanate on 1 August 1812 that hands over control of the Kedu region to England.
 As directed by his teacher, he chose an area between the Mantiasih and Gelangan village as the capital.

 In 1930, a new regent was appointed, named Ngabei Danukusumo, replacing the Danuningrat dynasty who held the regent position before, and Magelang became a gemeente, together with the city of Semarang, Salatiga, and Pekalongan.
 The mayor position was only appointed in 1924.
 But, the city of Magelang was still the office of the regent.
 As a result, there are several regional leaders in the city of Magelang.

 In 1948, the position of the regency was strengthened through UU No. 2 1948, with Magelang City being the capital.
 In 1950, based on UU No. 13 1950, the city was declared independent of the regency and given the right to manage its own matters, so there was a need to move the capital.
 There were two contenders for the capital city of Magelang Regency, namely Grabag and Muntilan, but they were rejected.
-On 22 March 1984, the southern Mertoyudan district and the northern Mungkid district were officially chosen as the capital by the governor of Central Java, under the name of Mungkid City.
+On 22 March 1984, the southern Mertoyudan district and the northern Mungkid district were officially chosen as the location for the capital by the governor of Central Java, under the name of Mungkid City.

 Geography

-Magelang Regency is located at a plateau, which is shaped like a basin, surrounded by mountains, such as Mount Merbabu and Mount Merapi.
+Magelang Regency is located on a plateau, which is shaped like a basin, surrounded by mountains, such as Mount Merbabu, Mount Merapi and the Menoreh mountain range with the Suroloyo Peak.
 Many water sources originate from the mountains.
 Progo River and Elo River passes through the regency.
 Most of the area in the regency is either hilly or steep, with little flat area.